ram-bor/cocktail-app/README.md

 # Cocktail App (Backend)

 Developed a backend application for a frontend cocktail drink randomizer.
-Deployment made to Heroku to host data.
+The application was made to produce a drink recipe with a name, category, type of glass, ingredients and instructions included.
+Routing was used to produce either all drinks or random drink, more functionality will be added in future iterations.
+Deployment made to Heroku.

 ## Technologies
 * MongoDB (imported from .csv file)
 * ExpressJS
 * NodeJS

+# Steps to run on local environment